 Somatic Movement Literacy (SML) is a concept that Alexia has been mapping on to her previous research findings regarding young children's development and experiences with mindfulness and movement practices.
 SML is influenced by Paul Linden's (1994) framework of somatic literacy that he proposed for integrating somatic education into physical education.
 Alexia has been presenting her research-based understanding of how SML can be fostered within early childhood somatic/dance education at conferences nationally and internationally.

 This research has been published in the journal Research in Dance Education (2021).
 It's also been presented at national and international conferences, including the virtual Bodily Learning conference "in" Trondheim, Norway (2021), the digital SUNY Cortland Literacy Department Conference (2021), and the joint conference of NDEO and ISMETA in New York City (2019).

 ARTS-BASED RESEARCH METHODS

 Alexia has integrated her training in qualitative methods of research with her professional training with dance, somatics, and mindfulness in her approach to arts-based research (ABR).
 Alexia has developed a studio practice of bodily writing to both analyze and interpret data, which she follows with a performative inquiry, where an audience is invited to view the choreographed findings from the perspective of co-researchers.
 She has conducted her own ABR and is a part of a multi-institutional ABR team where she collaborates on her and her team members' research and inquiries.

 Alexia has co-authored a publication on these methods in 2017 in IJEA.
-She has performatively presented these methods in solo and with her team at AERA (2017, 2019) and at the World Conference on Movement and Cognition (2018).
-Alexia is currently working with doctoral students in the US and Norway who are exploring ABR for their dissertation research.
+She has performatively presented these methods in solo and with her team at AIRG (2020), AERA (2017, 2019), and at the World Conference on Movement and Cognition (2018).